RCK777-BALL/WorkPro3/backend/README.md

 ### Type definitions

-The project augments Express types to include a `tenantId` field and optional `siteId` on `Request` and `User`.
-The definitions live in `types/http.ts` and `types/express-user.d.ts`.
-If you modify the TypeScript configuration, ensure `"**/*.d.ts"` files remain included so these augmentations are recognized.
+The project augments Express types to include a `tenantId` field and optional `siteId` on `Request`.
+The definitions live in `types/express/index.d.ts`.
+If you modify the TypeScript configuration, ensure
+`"**/*.d.ts"` files remain included so these augmentations are recognized.
 After editing the type files, restart the TypeScript server (VS Code: Command Palette → "TypeScript: Restart TS Server"), rebuild, and run the development server: